g-un--/ycomb-csharp/README.md

 Just a toy program.

-Can be useful for creating a pipeline of recursive function
+Can be useful for creating a pipeline of recursive functions

 ## Usage